Scan Science and Technology

 This paper introduced a two-stage stochastic model to address the strategic Air Freight network design problems under stochastic demand.
 Most of existing approaches for the Airline network design problems are restricted to deterministic environment.
 However, the demand in Airline market usually varies seasonally.
 The first stage of the proposed model is to determine the number and the location of hubs.
 The second stage consists of deciding the flight routes to transport flows from origins to destinations in an optimal fashion based upon the hub location and realized uncertain scenario.
 Finally, the data from Air passenger market in Taiwan and China is used to test the proposed model.

-Yixiang Zhang – 2nd expert on this subject based on the ideXlab platform
+Yixiang Zhang – One of the best experts on this subject based on the ideXlab platform.

 integration and consolidation in Air Freight shipment planning an economic and environmental perspectiveJournal of Cleaner Production, 2017Co-Authors: Guanghui Zhou, Yixiang ZhangAbstract: